A Japanese Alchemical Chart of the Human Body

 Japanese chart of the human body

 The Japanese alchemical chart of the body reproduced on this page is entitled Shūshin kyūten tandō zu 修真九轉丹道圖, or Chart of the Way of the Elixir in Nine Cycles for the Cultivation of Reality (the Chinese reading of the title is Xiuzhen jiuzhuan dandao tu).
-Although no precisely corresponding picture seems to be found in Chinese texts, it is likely that this chart is either copied from, or based on, an earlier Chinese exemplar that may now be lost.
+No precisely corresponding picture seems to be found in Chinese texts, but it is likely that this chart is either copied from, or based on, an earlier Chinese exemplar that may now be lost.

 Description of the Chart